MicrosoftDocs/azure-devops-docs/docs/boards/plans/safe-configure-boards.md

 Once you've performed these core configurations, you can then consider customizing your project to support specific business needs.
 This is addressed in [Customize Azure Boards to support SAFe&reg; ](safe-customize.md).

 > [!TIP]
-> If you plan to add custom work item types or custom portfolio backlogs, you may want to make those customizations first and then define and configure your teams.
+> If you plan to add custom work item types, portfolio backlogs, or workflows; you may want to make those customizations first and then define and configure your teams.

 ## Team hierarchy